 - 9.1.
-Appendix A of the Council Procedure Rules on the Council's Petitions Scheme sets out the nature of those petitions received by the Council that are to be considered by a particular Committee. - 9.2.
+Appendix A of the Council Procedure Rules on the Council's Petitions Scheme sets out the nature of those petitions received by the Council that are to be considered by a particular Committee.
+In accordance with Appendix A, petitions cannot be presented to Policy Advisory Committees. - 9.2.
 No more than three (3) petitions may be presented per meeting. - 9.3.
 Where a petition is presented: - - 9.3.1.
 Only one person may speak to a petition for a maximum of five (5) minutes.
 They should have signed the petition, be a Local Resident and be a supporter of the body submitting the petition.
 This may include someone acting for that petitioner in a professional capacity. - 9.3.2.
 A debate will take place on the petition. - 9.3.3.
-The petitioner will have an opportunity to speak for a further period of three (3) minutes responding to the issues raised in the debate. - 9.3.4.
-Where the petition relates to another item on the agenda, the matter should then be dealt with alongside that other agenda item. - 9.3.5.
-Where the petition is not dealt with by another item on the agenda, the Committee may resolve: - - (a) To request an Officer's Report be provided to a future meeting of the Committee; - (b) Where the petition pertains to an Executive Function, to request that an Officer's report be prepared and submitted with the item directly to the Executive for consideration; - (c) To conclude the debate with no further action agreed for the time being.
+Where the petition relates to another item on the agenda, the matter should then be dealt with alongside that other agenda item.

-9.4.
+- 9.3.4.
+Where the petition is not dealt with by another item on the agenda, the Committee may resolve: - - (a) To request an Officer's Report be provided to a future meeting of the Committee; - (b) To conclude the debate with no further action agreed for the time being. - 9.4.
 Petitions which are not to be presented in person at a meeting of the pertinent Committee will be reported to it.
 Debate and determination shall take place as per Rule 9.3 above, save that there will be no speeches by a presenter.